kidder514/meetskill/README.md

 23. so here is how it works, we place a in page spinner if we still allow user to do anything else while loading this api call.
 If they are not allow to do anythign else, we place a full screen spinner which is a overlay that covers entire page.
 17.1. pass in browser default language

+24. check all the api calls and redefine the method
 23. you need to support multi-language, so in all the forms, you can only validate whether a string has invalid character, instead allow it only to be  alphabetic characters only.
 24. for security, double check everything you receive user input!!!! we can do it later.
 - need to work on account pages